Porter's generic strategies: Differentiation strategy

+Henry Mintzberg, another business writer, argues that cost leadership is really a form of differentiation, using a lower price as a form of differentiation.

-Variants on the Differentiation Strategy
+Variants on the differentiation strategy

 The shareholder value model holds that the timing of the use of specialized knowledge can create a differentiation advantage as long as the knowledge remains unique.
 This model suggests that customers buy products or services from an organization to have access to its unique knowledge.
 The advantage is static, rather than dynamic, because the purchase is a one-time event.

 The unlimited resources model utilizes competitors by practicing a differentiation strategy.
 An organization with greater resources can manage risk and sustain profits more easily than one with fewer resources.
 This provides a short-term advantage only.
 If a firm lacks the capacity for continual innovation, it will not sustain its competitive position over time.

 Focus strategies

 This dimension is not a separate strategy for big companies due to small market conditions.
 Big companies which chose applying differentiation strategies may also choose to apply in conjunction with focus strategies (either cost or differentiation).
 On the other hand, this is definitely an appropriate strategy for small companies especially for those wanting to avoid competition with big ones.

 In adopting a narrow focus, the company ideally focuses on a few target markets (also called a segmentation strategy or niche strategy).
 These should be distinct groups with specialized needs.
 The choice of offering low prices or differentiated products/services should depend on the needs of the selected segment and the resources and capabilities of the firm.
 It is hoped that by focusing your marketing efforts on one or two narrow market segments and tailoring your marketing mix to these specialized markets, you can better meet the needs of that target market.
 The firm typically looks to gain a competitive advantage through product innovation and/or brand marketing rather than efficiency.
 A focused strategy should target market segments that are less vulnerable to substitutes or where a competition is weakest to earn above-average return on investment.

-Examples of firms using a focus strategy include Southwest Airlines, which provides short-haul point-to-point flights in contrast to the hub-and-spoke model of mainstream carriers, United, and American Airlines.
+An example of an American business using a focus strategy is Southwest Airlines, which provides short-haul point-to-point flights in contrast to the hub-and-spoke model of mainstream carriers, United Airlines and American Airlines.

-Recent developments
+Subsequent developments

-Michael Treacy and Fred Wiersema (1993) in their book The Discipline of Market Leaders have modified Porter's three strategies to describe three basic "value disciplines" that can create customer value and provide a competitive advantage.
-They are operational excellence, product leadership, and customer intimacy.
+Michael Treacy and Fred Wiersema (1993) modified Porter's three strategies in their book The Discipline of Market Leaders to describe three basic "value disciplines" which can create customer value and provide a competitive advantage: these are operational excellence, product leadership, and customer intimacy.